telekom-security/explo/README.md

 =====

 explo is a simple tool to describe security issues in a human and machine readable format.
-By defining a request/response workflow explo is able to reproduce the exploiting of security issues without the need of writing a script.
+By defining a request/response workflow explo is able to exploit security issues without the need of writing a script.
 This allows chaining of requests.

 ### Example (POST form with CSRF field)

-	---
     name: get_csrf
-	description: This request receives a csrf token to save it for further exploitation
+	description: request to extracts CSRF token
     module: http
     parameter:
         url: http://example.com/contact